 LGBT people have been around since the dawn of humanity.
 Even if you are writing a period drama, could you include an LGBT character?
-There are so many fantastic stories to be told of life before decriminalisation, or life as a trans person before transgender was recognised.
+There are so many fantastic stories to be told of life before decriminalisation … Or life as a trans person before transgender was recognised.
 That’s just for starters.

 Likewise, LGBT people don’t just emerge fully formed into the world aged 18.
-If you are writing for children or a family audience, could you use this opportunity to help normalise LGBT lifestyles by including gay parents or a trans* child?
+Writing for children or a family audience, could you use this opportunity?
+Normalise LGBT lifestyles by including gay parents or a trans child.

 Top Tip!
 Think about how the inclusion of LGBT characters may impact your audience in a positive way.
 MORE: 11 Experts Share What They’d Like To See Next From Trans Characters

 5) Trans is an umbrella term

 If you want to include trans characters in your writing, remember it’s not always a case of ‘Male becomes female’ or ‘female becomes male’.
 Trans encompasses a whole spectrum of people … from those who feel they don’t fit into any given gender, to those who feel that they are a beautiful amalgam of both, to people who fit anywhere in between.
 Considering Trans* characters in your writing opens up many more opportunities for fresh, interesting stories to be told.